shilongjaycui/emotion-classifier/README.md

 A simple classification model that tries to answer the following question: What emotion (anger, fear, joy, love, sadness, surprise) does a message (sentence) display?

 ## Motivation
-1. As an MLOps engineer, [Jay](https://www.linkedin.com/in/shilongjaycui/) wants to be able to empathize with his customers (data scientists) by becoming a data scientist himself.
+1. As an ML platform engineer, [Jay](https://www.linkedin.com/in/shilongjaycui/) wants to be able to empathize with his customers (data scientists) by becoming a data scientist himself.
 2. Jay wants to answer data science questions related to mental health.

 ## Workflow